Question: What Are The Symptoms of Syphils?

 - usually show up within 3 months of infection

-- If untreated will lead to secondary syphilis.
+If untreated, primary syphilis will eventually lead to secondary syphilis.

 - skin rash

-- frequently on palms of hands and soles of feet
+- frequently on the palms of the hands and soles of the feet

-- rash can occur in other colors and places
+- this rash can occur in other colors and places

 - genital ulcers